Almaden Minerals (NYSEAMERICAN:AAU) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note published on Monday.
+StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note released on Thursday.
 The brokerage issued a sell rating on the basic materials company’s stock.

-Separately, Alliance Global Partners reduced their price target on Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a research report on Thursday, July 7th.
+Separately, Alliance Global Partners decreased their price objective on shares of Almaden Minerals from C$1.00 to C$0.40 and set a buy rating for the company in a report on Thursday, July 7th.

 Almaden Minerals Stock Performance

-A hedge fund recently raised its stake in Almaden Minerals stock.
+An institutional investor recently raised its position in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. lifted its holdings in Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the period.
+Ltd. raised its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned about 1.93% of Almaden Minerals worth $948,000 at the end of the most recent reporting period.
-3.54% of the stock is owned by institutional investors.
+Ltd. owned about 1.93% of Almaden Minerals worth $948,000 as of its most recent filing with the Securities and Exchange Commission.
+Hedge funds and other institutional investors own 3.54% of the company’s stock.

 Almaden Minerals Company Profile